 - Avoid indica-heavy strains.
 While it's okay to stop and pet the butterflies for a moment, you don't want to get stuck too long.
 A heavy indica may make your feet feel like glue and tar, slowing down your progress.
 Save the indica strains for rest and recovery after you get home.

 - Sweet sativas are usually a safe bet.
-Sativas and sativa hybrids are well-known for their energetic, cerebral effects.
+Sativas and sativa hybrids are known amongst consumers for their energetic effects.
 Strains with sweet, fruity aromas are generally more uplifting than earthier, heavy smells.
 Look for strains like Golden Goat, Green Crack, or Super Lemon Haze.

 Bring the Right Smoking Accessories